Raman Raghav: Investigation and trial

-The preliminary trial was held in the court of Additional Chief Presidency Magistrate.
+The preliminary trial was held in the court of the Additional Chief Presidency Magistrate.
 For a long time, Raghav refused to answer questions.
 However, he began to answer their questions after the police fulfilled his request for dishes of chicken to eat.
 He then gave a detailed statement, describing his weapon, and his modus operandi.
 After this the case was committed to Sessions court, Mumbai.

-When the trial started in the court of Additional Session Judge, Mumbai on 2 June 1969, the counsel for defense made an application that the accused was incapable of defending himself on account of unsoundness of mind and he also submitted that even at the time of committing the alleged offences the accused was of unsound mind and incapable of knowing the nature of his acts or that they were contrary to the law.
+When the trial started in the court of Additional Session Judge, Mumbai on 2 June 1969, the counsel for defence made an application that the accused was incapable of defending himself on account of unsoundness of mind and he also submitted that even at the time of committing the alleged offences the accused was of unsound mind and incapable of knowing the nature of his acts or that they were contrary to the law.